hyperledger-archives/indy-sdk/doc/design/002-anoncreds/README.md

 /// Check credential provided by Issuer for the given credential request,
 /// updates the credential by a master secret and stores in a secure wallet.
 ///
-/// To support efficient search the following tags will be created for stored credential:
+/// To support efficient and flexible search the following tags will be created for stored credential:
 ///     {
 ///         "schema_id": <credential schema id>,
 ///         "schema_issuer_did": <credential schema issuer did>,